BlockfreieOrg/kat_tutorial/README.md

 }
 ```

-This behaves as we would expect an and operator to work.
-It first
+The and operator behaves as we would expect an and operator to
-tries the first operator,  If this returns true it then tries the
+work.
+It first tries the first operator, If this returns true, it then
-next term.
-If any of the operators return false it returns false
+tries the next term.
+If any of the operators return false, it returns
-otherwise it returns true.
+false otherwise it returns true.

-We can implement the psuedo code from the begining of the section.
+We can implement the pseudo code from the beginning of the section.

 ```go
 func VerifyTransaction(entry Entry) go_kat.KatExpression {